scleradb/scleradb.github.io/docsrc/intro/whysclera.md

 **Sclera's solution**
 Sclera bridges across multiple database systems and multiple analytics libraries; each of these is an independent extension.
 This enables you to pick the best database system and the best analytics library independently.

-Currently, Sclera supports Oracle, MySQL, PostgreSQL and HBase (database systems) and Weka and Mahout (analytics libraries).
+Currently, Sclera supports Oracle, MySQL, PostgreSQL (database systems), and Weka (analytics libraries).

 Sclera provides a standard JDBC interface, which means that you can use Sclera with the JDBC-compatible reporting/visualization engine of your choice.